 ONLINE PIANO LESSONS

 I’m writing this blog during my social distancing due to the Corona Virus (AKA COVID-19).
 Luckily everyone I know is healthy, and we’re all staying productive and positive.
-My business has switched over to strictly online lessons and I thought I’d put together a blog about the advantages/disadvantages of online lessons, as well as ways to streamline the digital lesson process.
+My business has temporarily switched over to strictly online lessons and I thought I’d put together a blog about the advantages/disadvantages of online lessons, as well as ways to streamline the digital lesson process.

 ADVANTAGES OF ONLINE LESSONS